 - What kind of retraining are you willing to engage in?

-From staying in your lifelong job to pursuing something totally different, explore the following ideas for retirement careers and jobs for seniors.
+Regardless, explore the following ideas for jobs for seniors.

 Best Jobs for Seniors?
 Should You Stay in Your Current Job?

 What Are the Best Retirement Jobs?
-Here Are 7 Great Ideas for Jobs for Seniors
+7 Great Ideas for Jobs for Seniors

 1. Start Your Own Business

 From running a bed and breakfast to launching a new product, retirees are starting their own businesses in droves.

 And entrepreneur-ism makes great sense as a career move for retirees.

 The experiences of a long career can give seniors the knowledge and confidence to successfully launch a business.
 And, owning your own business means that you can set the schedule and pace of your work.

 - Retired teachers might consider a tutoring business or selling lesson plans and curriculum online.

 - A retired police officer might consider offering seminars in personal safety.
 Listen to the advice of an ex DEA agent who now does part time security consulting.